KimBergstroem/geoMastermind-Game/README.md

-# geoMastermind 🔴
+# geoMastermind 🔵

 ![Max_Fps Gaming Cafe Website Responsiveness](assets/readme/geoMastermindBanner.png)

-Visit the deployed site: [geoMastermind](https://kimbergstroem.github.io/PP2/)
+<b>Visit the deployed site:</b> [geoMastermind](https://kimbergstroem.github.io/PP2/)

 Get ready to put your geography skills to the test with GeoMastermind!

-This exciting mini game, built with JavaScript as base and HTML/CSS, challenges you to answer ten questions about locations, landmarks, cultures, and more from around the world.
+This exciting mini game, built with <b>JavaScript</b> as base and <b>HTML/CSS</b>, challenges you to answer ten questions about locations, landmarks, cultures, and more from around the world.

 With different levels of difficulty, you can compete against yourself or challenge your friends to see who can achieve the highest score.
-With its fun and engaging gameplay, GeoMastermind is the perfect way to learn more about the world and test your knowledge.
-Are you ready to become a GeoMastermind?
+With its fun and engaging gameplay, <b>GeoMastermind</b> is the perfect way to learn more about the world and test your knowledge.
+Are you ready to become a <b>geoMastermind</b>?

 ![GitHub top language](https://camo.githubusercontent.com/74837de6a05b9a1c4bc511f79c44c2b4eccb6ec8de382295e6cccbfbed1ac6f0/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6d61726b646f776e2d2532333030303030302e7376673f7374796c653d666c61743d6d61726b646f776e266c6f676f436f6c6f723d7768697465)
 ![Language uses](https://img.shields.io/github/languages/count/kimbergstroem/PP2)